sedexch/sedexch.github.io/docs/client-container-v6/basic-concepts.md

 In this phase, the external permanent data storage ("sedex-data") is created and initially configured.
 This phase is executed once.

 [*Phase 2: Run sedex Client<br />*](./run/run_with_docker.md)
-In this phase, the sedex Client is created and connected to the prepared permanent data storage and run for normal operation.
-This stage is repeated several times in practice, because containers have a disposable character and therefore are more often thrown away and then recreated.
+In this stage, the sedex client is created, connected to the prepared permanent data storage and run for normal operation.
+This phase is repeated several times in practice, since containers have a disposable character and therefore can be thrown away and then recreated.
+For example, when upgrading the container to a newer version.

+The documentation covers both phases separately.